 Breakfast and lunch is served Monday through Friday 11:00am to 2:00 pm.
 The menu includes gourmet grilled cheese, french fries, burgers, and more.
 The center is located at 881 West Avenue, Port Reading, NJ 07064.

 This venture was made possible in part by a $45,000 grant from Kessler Foundation.
 The Foundation believes that all people with disabilities have a right to pursue competitive-integrated employment, and live with dignity within their communities.
 Learn more about how Kessler Foundation focuses its grantmaking on expanding employment opportunities for people with disabilities, check out our Center for Grantmaking.

 Earlier this year, Kessler Foundation staff members Nicky Miller and Cassandra Bollinger, were invited to tour the facilities.
-Below are a few photos from their visit.
+Below are photos from their visit.